Kinman saves his best for last as Saltdogs avoid sweep against Sioux Falls

 “At that point, it was just about getting outs; you got to keep it rolling,” Kinman said.
 “That’s why I went straight into the hard stuff to try and get those strikeouts.”

-Kinman’s six innings, with only two earned runs, boosted the Saltdogs to an 8-2 win over Sioux Falls at Haymarket Park as Lincoln avoided a series sweep over the Canaries.
+Kinman’s six innings, with only two earned runs, boosted the Saltdogs to an 8-2 win over Sioux Falls at Haymarket Park as Lincoln avoided a series sweep.

 “(Kinman) has a great idea, and he executes his plan,” Saltdogs manager Brett Jodie said.
 “He came up with some big outs when we needed him.
 He deserved the win.”

 The Saltdogs struggled to get their offense going against Sioux Falls pitcher Carlos Pimentel.
-He threw eight strikeouts in seven innings on the bump.
+He struck out eight in seven innings.

 “He was doing a good job of keeping us off-balance with some good sliders,” Jodie said.